wp-plugins/leaguemanager/readme.txt

 Tags: sport, sport league, sidebar, widget, post Requires at least: 2.3
 Tested up to: 2.7
-Stable tag: 1.5
+Stable tag: 2.0

 Plugin to manage and present Sports Leagues

 == Description ==

 This Plugin is designed to manage sports leagues and display them on your blog.
+It is originally built for gymnastics league, but can be used for any other as well.
+Version 2.0 brings some major changes.

 **Features**

 * add as many leagues as you want to
-* standings table structure is controlled via the admin interface
 * easy adding of teams and competitions
-* dynamic ranking of teams by any number of table columns
-* automatic ranking of teams
+* automatic point calculation and ranking of teams
 * breadcrumb navigation included
 * activate/deactivate league toggling (since Version 1.3)
 * widget for each active league (since Version 1.3)